wadobo/Ftask/README.md

     - Not tested
 - Epiphany
     - Partially works on Epiphany 3.2.1 \[U.A.: AppleWebKit/535.4+\] (Issues
-      with Date handling and with Filter popover)
+      Filter popover and date filtering)
 - Safari
     - Not tested
 - iPhone/iPad